 You’ll skirt alongside the roaring (at least, in the wet season) creek and quickly come upon the first of the many rustic Forest Service cabins you’ll see along the route.

 Some other hikers have criticized this trail for not ever feeling like a wilderness — and that’s a fair criticism — especially for these early parts of the trail, where most of the crowds are congregated.
-But smelling the cabin’s campfires on the weekends, or watching a few cabin-dwellers work on their labors of love outside really gives the impression of hiking through one of the old mountain resorts that used to dot these landscapes.
-It’s an experience that’s rarely duplicated near Los Angeles, and should be appreciated.
+But smelling the cabins’ campfires on the weekends, or watching a few cabin-dwellers work on their labors of love outside really gives the impression of hiking through one of the old mountain resorts that used to dot these landscapes.
+It’s an experience that’s rarely duplicated near Los Angeles and should definitely be appreciated.

 The trail continues through a few small “villages” of these cabins before splitting away from the water and heading into the ridge above the creek.
 At this point, you can continue north toward a cabin called “Fiddlers’ Crossing.”
 This trail will cross the creek three times — which can be a bit tricky if the water’s running high — cut through some ivy-covered landscapes, and take you to the base of Sturtevant Falls.

 More importantly, the Upper Trail misses some of the best scenery in the entire canyon.
 So skip it and head on the Lower Trail instead.